usnationalarchives/Catalog-API/README.md

 ## How do I get access to the API?

 To request a Catalog API key, please send an email to Catalog_API@nara.gov with your name and the email address you would like associated with your key.
-You may request a read-only key which will allow you to query the National Archives Catalog dataset, or a read/write key which will allow you to both query the dataset and write or edit contributions to the Catalog.
-If you are requesting a read/write key, you must have an active Catalog account.
+You may request a read-only key which will allow you to query the National Archives Catalog dataset, or a read-write key which will allow you to both query the dataset and write or edit contributions (tags, transcriptions, comments) to the Catalog.
+If you are requesting a read-write key, you must have an active Catalog account.

 To set up a Catalog account, you may visit the [Catalog](https://catalog.archives.gov/) and click Log in/Sign Up in the top right corner.
 Please be sure to use the same email you wish to have associated with your Catalog API key.

 ### How to run your first API call:
 **Step 1: Open the Command-Line Interface (CLI)**
-+ **Windows:** Press Windows + R, type cmd, and hit Enter to open the Command Prompt.
++ **Windows:** Press Windows + R, type cmd, and press Enter to open the Command Prompt.
-+ **Mac:** Press Command + Space, type Terminal, and hit Enter.
++ **Mac:** Press Command + Space, type Terminal, and press Enter.
 + **Linux:** Open the Terminal from your system's applications menu or press Ctrl + Alt + T.

 **Step 2: Install curl (if it's not already installed)**